Silic0nS0ldier/eslint-config/CODE_STYLE.md

 * Aligns with many of the projects I (@Silic0nS0ldier) was working with when setting out to create this ruleset.
 * Indentation is stable across even the most primitive of editors.
-* Though tabs are historically customisable regarding indentation, their is no reason such logic cannot be extended to space based indentation (e.g. https://github.com/kylepaulsen/vscode-stretchy-spaces).
+* Tabs are often cited for accessibility (resizable), I'm of the mind that tooling needs to mature to handle indentation in general.
+The technology exists (e.g. https://github.com/kylepaulsen/vscode-stretchy-spaces).

 ### Related ESLint Rules